 - Narrate the steps

-Like in my example of diapering my baby, if the task you’re working on is a solo one and your mind is jumping around, can give yourself a play-by-play in your head.
+Like in my example of diapering my baby, if the task you’re working on is a solo one and your mind is jumping around, you can give yourself a play-by-play in your head.
 You can even do it out loud if it helps!
-I don’t recommend the spoken narration if you’re working on a project with others, they’ll definitely think you’ve snapped!
+I don’t recommend the spoken narration if you’re working on a project with others, though.
+They’ll definitely think you’ve snapped!

 - Assign the mind a project